-What is a sports bike?
+What is a sports bike/ superbike?

-They are usually very focused machines and can be harsh to ride and uncomfortable when covering big distances but are the weapon of choice for those who race and who also often might do trackdays.
+They are usually very focused machines and can be harsh to ride and uncomfortable when covering big distances but are the weapon of choice for those who do trackdays.

-How much is sports bike insurance?
+How much is sports bike/ superbike insurance?

-Popular sports bikes
+Popular sports bikes/ superbikes

 There are many popular sports bike models from both European and Japanese manufacturers.

-Why is sports bike insurance expensive?
+Is sports bike insurance expensive?

-Security markings and tracking devices can also help to identify stolen motorcycles increasing the chance of recovering the machine if it did get robbed.
+Security markings and tracking devices can also help to identify stolen motorcycles, increasing the chance of recovering the machine if it did get robbed.
 Alarms can also help to deter thieves too by drawing unwanted attention to them.

 Racking up a good no claims bonus will definitely help to reduce sports bike insurance premiums in such instances by proving to insurance companies that you are less of a liability on the roads.

-It makes sense to consider lower capacity bikes too if you’ll only be riding on the road as it’s very difficult to ride anywhere near the limit of a bigger machine on public roads, making a 600cc bike more rewarding to ride in many cases.
+It makes sense to consider lower capacity bikes if you’ll only be riding on the road as it’s very difficult to ride anywhere near the limit of a bigger machine, making a 600cc bike more rewarding to ride in many cases.

 How can I get cheaper sports bike insurance?